My Mac Running Slow, Here is Why and How

 Reset SMC on MacBook Without a Removable Battery: Connect your Macbook to a power source; press and hold Control + Shift + Option + Power keys at the same time; release the keys and press the Power button to turn the computer back on.

 Reset SMC on MacBook With a Removable Battery: Unplug the laptop and remove its battery; press and hold the power button for 5 seconds; place the battery back in and turn on the laptop.

 Reset SMC on Mac Mini, Mac Pro, or iMac: Turn the computer off and unplug it from power source; wait 15 seconds and more; turn the computer on again.

-If you have been using OS X Yosemite, OS X El Capitan or older version, you should update your Mac.
+If you are running an old version of the operating system such as OS X Yosemite, OS X El Capitan or older version, you should update your Mac.
 New OS version is usually improved and has better performance.

 Solution: Update OS X

 Step 1.
 Go to Apple menu.
 See if there is any update in App Store for your Mac.

 Step 2.
 If there is, click "App Store".

 Step 3.
 Click "Update" to get the update.

 If it is a Mac of older version and you have used it for years, then there may be little that you can do about the slow Mac but upgrade its RAM.